-Paul Jordan is a familiar face on TV around the time of Eurovision and has appeared on BBC Breakfast, Sky News, BBC World, Five News as well as the 2011 documentary The Secret History of Eurovision which was broadcast across Europe.
-Since 2012 Paul has been the pundit for the BBC’s live coverage of the semi-finals.
-He has also appeared on Radio 5 Live, BBC Radio 2 and various network stations in the UK and abroad.
+Paul Jordan is a familiar face on TV around the time of Eurovision and has appeared on BBC Breakfast, Sky News, BBC World, Five News as well as several documentaries.
+He has also been the pundit for the BBC’s live coverage of the semi-finals for several years and has appeared on Radio 5 Live, BBC Radio 2 and various network stations in the UK and abroad.

 Between 2015 and 2018 Paul worked behind the scenes of the Eurovision Song Contest as part of the communications team.
 He is now able to return to his media work and can comment on any aspect of the event.